Laser Vaginal Treatment

 - Mild stress urinary incontinence

-This is an office, non-surgical manner.
-Current research indicates that the risk of adverse events is extremely low.
+This is an office, non-surgical treatment.
+Current research indicates that the risk of adverse events is extremely low when performed by well trained, experienced operators.

 Features of the Petit Lady Action II

-- A fractional hand piece is used for treatment of the labia minora and labia majora.
+- A fractional hand piece is used for treatment of the labia minora, labia majora, mons pubis and scars such as those from a Caesarean section.

 - A 360° hand piece directs the laser beam circumferentially through the vaginal wall epithelium